ChathuminiWelengodage/TaskManager/README.md

-# Task Manager – Command Line Application
+# Task Manager – Console-Based Application

 A simple and interactive **Task Manager** built using **Node.js**.
 This console-based application allows users to manage their daily tasks by listing, adding, completing, and deleting tasks directly from the terminal.